 It is not known whether this drug is excreted in human milk.
-Caution should be exercised when Ciclopirox Topical Suspension USP, 0.77% is administered to a nursing woman.
+Caution should be exercised when Ciclopirox Olamine Topical Suspension USP, 0.77% (w/w) (Lotion) is administered to a nursing woman.

-In the controlled clinical trial with 89 patients using Ciclopirox Topical Suspension and 89 patients using the vehicle, the incidence of adverse reactions were low.
-Those considered possibly related to treatment or occurring in more than one patient were pruritus, which occurred in two patients using Ciclopirox Topical Suspension and one patient using the suspension vehicle, and burning, which occurred in one patient using Ciclopirox Topical Suspension.
+In the controlled clinical trial with 89 patients using ciclopirox olamine topical suspension and 89 patients using the vehicle, the incidence of adverse reactions was low.
+Those considered possibly related to treatment or occurring in more than one patient were pruritus, which occurred in two patients using ciclopirox olamine topical suspension and one patient using the suspension vehicle, and burning, which occurred in one patient using ciclopirox olamine topical suspension.

 Ciclopirox Topical Suspension Dosage and Administration

-Gently massage Ciclopirox Topical Suspension USP, 0.77% into the affected and surrounding skin areas twice daily, in the morning and evening.
+Gently massage Ciclopirox Olamine Topical Suspension USP, 0.77% (w/w) (Lotion) into the affected and surrounding skin areas twice daily, in the morning and evening.
 Clinical improvement with relief of pruritus and other symptoms usually occurs within the first week of treatment.
-If a patient shows no clinical improvement after four weeks of treatment with Ciclopirox Topical Suspension USP, the diagnosis should be redetermined.
+If a patient shows no clinical improvement after four weeks of treatment with Ciclopirox Olamine Topical Suspension USP, 0.77% (w/w) (Lotion) the diagnosis should be redetermined.
 Patients with tinea versicolor usually exhibit clinical and mycological clearing after two weeks of treatment.